raganwald/raganwald.github.com/_posts/2022-02-14-help-wanted-explained.md

 1. Since both twins are represented as a single (possibly two-colour) square, there is no situation where a disc is changed to be the same colour as a disc to its left.
 1. When the two twins are of different colours, we always use the same two-colour representation, preserving a 1-to-1 relationship between representations with discs and pegs and our representation as a row of squares.

-### bicolour twins
+### textures

-**Bicolour** is a variant of the twins puzzle where each of the twins is marked.
+**Textures** is a variant of the twins puzzle where each of the twins is marked.
 In the original puzzle with discs and pegs, the discs were of two different colours:[^bicolour]

 [^bicolour]: This variation has been called **Bicolour** after the name of a puzzle that was offered to grade 3-6 students at *2ème Championnat de France des Jeux Mathématiques et Logiques* held in July 1988.